Benefits of Massage

 - sports and office-related injuries

-Relaxation massage combines Swedish and circulatory techniques, energy work, and meditative stillness to induce a profound state of relaxation.
+Wellness massage reduces stress and soothes the nervous system.
+These full-body sessions combine Swedish and circulatory techniques, energy work, and meditative stillness to induce a profound state of relaxation.
 The head, neck, shoulders, back, arms, hands, legs, and feet are gently addressed in a way that grounds the client and produces a lingering sense of safety and well-being.
-Depending on the client’s needs, the pecs, abdomen, hips, and glutes may also be worked.
+Depending on the client's needs, the pectorals, abdomen, hips, and gluteals may also be worked.
 Sidelying massage is available for pregnant clients.

 Thai Yoga Massage